-Presentation of the report of operations as a discrete section of a department's annual report ensures the information required is presented in one place.
+Presenting the report of operations as a discrete section of a department's annual report ensures the information required appears in one place.
 However, a department has the option to select the format that best complements the presentation of its annual report as a whole.
 [SD5.2]